Innovation-Advisory-Links-Foundation/DigitalHandshake-Backend/README.md

     </div>
 <p align="center"> <i>Figure 2.</i> The high-level overview of Digital Handshake architecture. </p>

-Figure 2 shows the architecture of the proof-of-concept of a decentralized application (dApp).
-The backend is entirely Dockerized: there are containers for blockchain nodes, a server and an off-chain database instance.
+The backend is entirely [Dockerized](https://www.docker.com/): containers for [EOSIO](https://eos.io/) blockchain nodes, a server and an off-chain database instance.
 The blockchain nodes can be started, populated as needs, stopped and restarted using provided scripts, both for development and testing nodes.
-The server contains a running instance of a rest API which provides communication with the MongoDB instance.
-The off-chain database is necessary to store personal user data (encrypted with the user's private key) and a repository for long contractual terms and other textual information.
+The server contains a running instance of a rest API which provides communication with the [MongoDB](https://www.mongodb.com/) instance.
+The off-chain database is necessary to store personal user data (encrypted with the user's private key) and a repository for long contractual terms and other textual information related to the handshake process.
 The data integrity is continuously verified through a double timestamping mechanism (storing hashes on and off-chain).
-The backend contains the implementation of the Token, Service and Escrow smart contracts with the test files for each case.
+The backend contains the Token, Service and Escrow smart contracts in C++ with the related test files for each feature and use cases.

 ## Getting Started